Skip to main content

 Fetch published discussions across all accessible spaces in one call — useful for activity feeds and notification inboxes:

 The feed returns all published discussions from every space the caller can access, sorted by last_activity_at DESC, id DESC (most recently active first).
 Unpublished drafts and restricted-space discussions the caller cannot access are excluded automatically.
-Query parameters:
+Query parameters: Response shape:

 Pass meta.next_cursor as page[after] to fetch the next page.
 When meta.has_more is false, you have reached the last page.
 An invalid cursor format returns 422.
+Discussion resources in this feed include author_photo_url and author_photo_thumbnail_url (both nullable).
+When non-null these are imgproxy-signed URLs with the same 24-hour expiry as other media variants — check author_photo_url_expires_at and author_photo_thumbnail_url_expires_at companion fields and re-fetch the resource before expiry to get fresh URLs.

 Drafts, scheduling, and publishing